mbabynames search ✿

 Dream Victoria

-"noble and strong" (Dream) meets "victory" (Victoria).
+"vision, aspiration" (Dream) meets "victory" (Victoria).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Victoria (3 syllables) builds on the shorter Dream, giving the name forward momentum.

 Dream Penelope